LEGAL AID SOCIETY OF NORTHEASTERN NEW YORK

 LASNNY is an Equal Opportunity/Affirmative Action employer.
-Minorities, women, the elderly, LGBTQ, Protected Veterans and people with disabilities are strongly encouraged to apply.
+People of color, women, the elderly, LGBTQ, protected veterans and people with disabilities are strongly encouraged to apply.

 Below are descriptions of the various programs offered at LASNNY.
-Please specify which program(s) you are interested in working with in your cover letter.
-Clerks generally gain experience in interacting with clients; researching and writing both court documents and client correspondence; attending court appearances, administrative hearings, or other meetings, and exposure to a law firm environment.
+Please specify which program(s) you are interested in working with and which office(s) you are interested in working with in your cover letter.
+Clerks generally gain experience interacting with clients; researching and writing both court documents and client correspondence; attending court appearances, administrative hearings, or other meetings, and exposure to a law firm environment.

 DAP advocates represent clients with physical and mental impairments including, but not limited to clients suffering from intellectual limitations, anxiety, depression, HIV, Post-Traumatic Stress Disorder, Attention Deficit Hyperactivity Disorder, musculoskeletal impairments, Crohn’s disease, diabetes, cancer, and cardiovascular diseases.
 DAP advocates review medical, educational, and vocational records to argue if adults and children meet the rules for a finding of disability as defined by the Social Security Administration.
 DAP law clerks will have the opportunity to perform research and writing for federal court cases, administrative appeals, and administrative hearings.
 They will also call clients, observe meetings and hearings, and assist attorneys in preparation for hearings.
 All work performed by DAP law clerks are also performed by the DAP attorneys in our office.

 Domestic Violence Legal Assistance (DVLAP) – Albany and Amsterdam offices